 9.33 The development of Mostyn Docks offers an opportunity to increase the volume of goods which are moved by sea and rail, thereby reducing the impacts of heavy lorries on the local community.
 Mostyn Docks is also an important source of existing and proposed employment as recognised by the Principal Employment Area designation and employment allocation.
-New development should therefore seek to enhance the transport and employment role of the docks whilst not harming the Dee Estuary which is important for its wildlife, landscape, historic and recreational interests.
+New development should therefore seek to enhance the transport and employment for its wildlife, landscape, historic and recreational interests.